theupdateframework/pep-on-pypi-with-tuf/README.rst

 TUF metadata provides information that clients can use to make update decisions.
-For example, a *targets* metadata lists the available distributions on PyPI and include the distribution's signatures, cryptographic hashes, and file sizes.
+For example, a *targets* metadata lists the available distributions on PyPI and includes the distribution's signatures, cryptographic hashes, and file sizes.
 Different metadata files provide different information.
 The various metadata files are signed by different roles, which are indicated by the *root* role.
 The concept of roles allows TUF to delegate responsibilities